awsdocs/aws-storagegateway-user-guide/doc_source/initiator-connection-common.md

    1. Choose the **Targets** tab\.

       The new target portal is shown with an inactive status\.
-Note that the target name shown should be the same as the name you specified for your storage volume in step 1\.
+The target name shown should be the same as the name that you specified for your storage volume in step 1\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/GSClientConfigure_33.png)

    1. Select the target, and then choose **Connect**\.